A common question by startup entrepreneurs and established business owners goes something like this:

 Emotion is an important element in a brand.
 Ask yourself this about a name or logo — how does it make you feel?
 Happy?
 Energetic?
 Playful?
 Comforted?

-Emotion can be conveyed through the use of colors and fonts, in addition to the words used.
+Emotion can be conveyed through the use of the marketing colors as well as fonts, in addition to the words used.
 Some of the disadvantages of a descriptive brand can be overcome with fresh, exciting, interesting colors to go along with the words.
 By the same token, drab colors or ponderous fonts can cause even the most catchy coined name to miss the mark.

 Slogans Set a Brand Apart